On normal subgroups of the braided Thompson groups: Normal subgroups over

 \subsection{Tools}

-In this subsection we establish some terminology and notation, and give two useful lemmas that we will use to calculate $\Sigma^1(\Fbr)$ in the following section.
+In this subsection we establish some terminology and notation, and cite some useful results that we will use to calculate $\Sigma^1(\Fbr)$ in the following section.
 First we collect some definitions.
 Let $G$ be a group, and let $I,J\subseteq G$.
 We say that $J$ \emph{dominates} $I$ if every element of $I$ commutes with some element of $J$.
 The \emph{commuting graph} $C(J)$ of $J$ is the graph with vertex set $J$ and an (unoriented) edge between $a$ and $b$ if $a$ and $b$ commute.
-We say that $g\in G$ \emph{survives} under a character $\chi$ if $\chi(g)\neq0$.
+We say that $g\in G$ \emph{survives} under a character $\chi$ if $\chi(g)\ne0$.
 Otherwise we say it \emph{dies}, or that $\chi$ \emph{kills} it.
 If $g$ survives under $\chi$ we will also sometimes call it \emph{$\chi$-hyperbolic}.

 The point of all this terminology is a useful criterion to determine if a character is in $\Sigma^1(G)$: